RHC-CIT-128-SP23/project-tbhcorn/README.md

 In your VS Code terminal (click "new terminal" from terminal in upper left hand corner), type:

-python -m pip install --upgrade pip (should be version 23.1.2) pip install --upgrade python (should be version 3.11.3 - if not, download from python website) python -m pip install pygame ( should be version 2.3.0)
+-python -m pip install --upgrade pip (should be version 23.1.2) -pip install --upgrade python (should be version 3.11.3 - if not, download from python website) -python -m pip install pygame ( should be version 2.3.0)

 Since the game itself imports pygame, this should be everything required for the player of said game.